danieltjw/aifutures/README.md

 # Future of Art

-Art was previously seen as the last bastion that AI would be able to emulate.
+Art was previously seen as the last bastion of human work that AI would not be able to emulate.
 2022 shattered those expectations with easily accessible image generation from text phrases.

-These AI models are able to learn concepts by training with a large volume of images.
-These concepts can then be combined into unique and new images and videos.
+These AI models are able to learn concepts by training with a large volume of images with simple captions.
+They can combine these learned concepts into novel images and videos.

 It seems beneficial in the long run for the companies of these AI systems to incentivise artist to contribute more of their works to create the most capable AI systems.